This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Irritable bowel syndrome (IBS)

 is a condition that prevents food from moving through your intestines normally.
 The food may move through too slowly or too quickly.
 This causes bloating, increased gas, constipation, or diarrhea.
 Signs and symptoms of IBS may come and go.
 Symptoms can occur a few times a week to once a month.
 IBS can go away for years and suddenly return.
 Your symptoms may worsen after you eat a big meal or if you do not eat enough healthy foods.

 Common symptoms include the following:

 - Abdominal pain that disappears after you have a bowel movement

-- Abdominal camps that are worse after you eat
+- Abdominal cramps that are worse after you eat

 - Bloated abdomen